CBobrow/JB_Repository/ELK_Stack/README.md

 Only the Load Balancer machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
  Local computer: [Local workstation IP]

-Machines within the network can only be accessed by the Jump Box Provisioner.
+Machines within the network can only be accessed by the Jump Box Provisioner 52.183.37.75
- Jump Box Provisioner: 52.183.37.75

 A summary of the access policies in place can be found in the table below.